thixotropist/ghidra_import_tests/content/en/docs/issues/autovectorization.md

 >See the RISCV [vector spec](https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc) for more information

-* `vsetvli_e32m1tama(0)` - sets the vector context to expect 32 bit vectors with tail agnostic and mask agnostic processing
+* `vsetvli_e32m1tama(0)` - sets the vector context to expect 32 bit elements with tail agnostic and mask agnostic processing.
+* `vsetvli(lVar4,0xcf)` - given the total number of elements to process, determine the number of elements that fit into this hardware thread's vector registers.
+If the vector registers hold 256 bits, that would be 8 elements per vector and 8 elements processed per loop iteration.
 * `vid_v()` - The vid.v instruction writes each element’s index to the destination vector register group, from 0 to vl-1
 * `vmv1r_v` - copy all elements of one vector register to another vector register
 * `vncvt_xxw`  - narrow the elements of a vector register by half, e.g. 32 bits to 16, or 16 to 8.